awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-wfsx-volumes.md

 ## Step 6: Create an Amazon ECS instance<a name="wfsx-create-instance"></a>

-**Launch an ECS Optimized Windows EC2 instance into the ECS cluster you just created using the AWS Management Console\.**
+**Launch an ECS Optimized Windows EC2 instance into the ECS cluster you just created using the AWS Management Console and the classic Amazon ECS console**

 1. Go to [Amazon ECS\-optimized AMI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_windows_AMI.html) in the *Amazon ECS Developer Guide* to find the latest version of the Windows Server 2019 Full AMI in the same Region as your VPC\.